VH-CZX. Boeing 737-33A. c/n 24029-1601.

 Wet sub-leased to Euroberlin - November 04, 1988

 Returned to A.W.A.S.
-Nordress Ltd on termination of the lease - October 1993
+Nordress Ltd at the end of the lease - October 1993

 Leased to Ansett Australia - November 23, 1993